yaruslavm/HA-Config/README.md

-## This is work in Progress a lot of stuff is still unfinished  and display undesirable values, credits to matt8707 for his ideas on design
+## This is work in Progress a lot of stuff is still unfinished  and display undesirable values, credits to matt8707 for his design giving me the inspiration.

 # Home Assistant Configuration
 * Home assistant running on Intel NUC (Windows 7 OS) & Virtual Box VM with auto start HA OS.